McMahonLab/TaxAss/README.md

 ---

 **The stuff you need:**
-1. Step by step directions are in `TaxAss_Directions.html` inside the `tax-scripts` folder (viewable without download from [here](https://htmlpreview.github.io/?https://github.com/McMahonLab/TaxAss/blob/master/tax-scripts/TaxAss_Directions.html)).
+1. Step by step directions are in `TaxAss_Directions.html` inside the `tax-scripts` folder (view without download [here](https://htmlpreview.github.io/?https://github.com/McMahonLab/TaxAss/blob/master/tax-scripts/TaxAss_Directions.html)).
 2. Scripts are in the `tax-scripts` folder.
 3. The FreshTrain taxonomy files are in the `FreshTrain-files` folder.